 Hospital Negligence Claims

-The vast majority of patients have positive outcomes and receive a good standard of care.
-However, there are some who experience medical negligence whilst in hospital resulting in avoidable and life-altering consequences.
+The vast majority of hospital patients have positive outcomes and receive a good standard of care.
+However, there are some who experience medical negligence whilst in hospital, resulting in avoidable and life-altering consequences.
 Every hospital negligence claim differs from patient to patient but, no matter the circumstances, hospital negligence should not happen and you have a right to make a claim.

-Making a Hospital Negligence Claim
+Making A Claim For Hospital Negligence

 If a mistake has happened at any time during your hospital treatment, then we are here to guide you through the process of making a claim.
-If you are not sure you have a reason for a hospital negligence claim, our friendly and understanding team will help you to determine your next steps.
+If you are not sure you have a reason for a hospital negligence claim, our friendly and understanding team will help you determine your next steps.
 It costs nothing to find out if you have a case and we will explain everything, including:

-• What type of hospital negligence occurred
+- What type of hospital negligence occurred

-• The evidence you will need to provide
+- The evidence you will need to provide

-• How much compensation you could be awarded
+- How much compensation you could be awarded

 We're the highest-rated No Win No Fee medical negligence solicitors on Trustpilot

-• Misdiagnosis – You may have been misdiagnosed during an emergency appointment or at a consultation with a specialist, for example a cancer misdiagnosis
+- Misdiagnosis – you may have been misdiagnosed during an emergency appointment or at a consultation with a specialist, for example, a cancer misdiagnosis

 Although these are the most common hospital negligence claims we deal with for patients and their families, other situations may arise that create cause for a claim against a hospital.

-• Identifying infection after surgery, or hypoglycemia in diabetic patients
+- Identifying infection after surgery, or hypoglycemia in diabetic patients

-• Signs of distress or illness which may help diagnose disease or injury
+- Signs of distress or illness which may help diagnose disease or injury

-• Changes to mother or baby’s health during labour
+- Changes to mother or baby’s health during labour

-• Changes during surgery to a patient’s condition
+- Changes during surgery to a patient’s condition

-• Assessing the patient’s condition immediately after surgery and during recovery
+- Assessing the patient’s condition immediately after surgery and during recovery

-• While they are under anaesthesia
+- Monitoring a patient closely whilst they are under anaesthesia

 We handled a case for a young woman who developed pressure sores after not being monitored adequately enough during labour.
-She was able to make a full recovery and the NHS Trust altered their procedures to prevent it happening again.
+She was able to make a full recovery and the NHS Trust altered their procedures to prevent it from happening again.

 Starting the compensation process is easy, following an initial phone call we will talk you through everything we need and what will happen.
 If your case is successful, you can expect to be awarded compensation that can help you with:

-• Payment for ongoing treatment or rehabilitation
+- Payment for ongoing treatment or rehabilitation

-• Loss of income
+- Loss of income

-• Necessary medical equipment or outside care
+- Necessary medical equipment or outside care

-• The impact on your future prospects
+- The impact on your future prospects

-• Pain and suffering
+- Pain and suffering

 Bringing a case against a hospital may seem overwhelming given the size of the institution.
 All trusts are expected to deliver a good standard of care, and those who don’t should be held accountable.
 As one of the largest and oldest national institutions for medical care, the National Health Service (NHS) plays a significant role in treating millions of patients each year.

 Individuals trust the NHS to provide medical care for an array of health needs, including routine screenings, treatments for mild to severe long-term conditions, emergency services and prescriptions.
 Given the breadth of care services offered at NHS trusts, it is not surprising that things can, and do, go wrong.
-In addition, with waiting times at hospitals continuing to rise there are now over 4000 excess deaths that could have been avoided.
+In addition, with waiting times at hospitals continuing to rise, there are now over 4000 excess deaths that could have been avoided.
 These alarming numbers indicate exactly why NHS Trusts should be held accountable so they can improve and offer better care for every patient in the UK.

 Find out if your trust is listed in our local claims guides

-You may have chosen to go private with your healthcare, either because of long wait times or wanting a higher standard of care.
-Unfortunately errors and medical negligence do still occur when undergoing treatment privately.
-You are able to make a claim against a private healthcare trust for all of the same reasons you could sue the NHS.
-The process may be slightly different because not all private health care providers work at the hospital where the treatment was carried out.
-You may need to pursue the individual though thor own insurance or the hospital’s third party insurance.
+You can make a claim against a private healthcare trust for all of the same reasons you could sue the NHS.
+The process may be slightly different because not all private healthcare providers work at the hospital where the treatment was carried out.
+You may need to pursue the individual through their own insurance or the hospital’s third-party insurance.
 They may also be less likely to admit liability.
-When agreeing to use private health care you will often sign a contract, it will need to be proven that the terms of this contract were broken and the outcome was not as expected.
+When agreeing to use private health care you will often sign a contract; it will need to be proven that the terms of this contract were broken and the outcome was not as expected.

-Claims for hospital infections, misdiagnosis and incorrect hospital treatment come to our solicitors each and every day.
+Claims for hospital infections, misdiagnosis and incorrect hospital treatment come to our solicitors every day.
 We deal with around 1 in 10 medical negligence claims made within the UK, which means we have helped clients face the majority of hospital trusts over the years.
-Our legal team has over 400 years combined experience in fighting and winning hospital negligence claims.
+Our legal team has over 400 years of combined experience in fighting and winning hospital negligence claims.

 At Patient Claim Line, it costs you nothing to find out if you have a case, as we always work on a no win, no fee basis with no upfront costs.
 If you do not have a case, or if the case is not successful once started, so long as you have worked with us and cooperated, you will walk away without having to pay a penny.
 That’s our promise to you and your family.
-Contact us today to see if you have a viable claim for hospital related negligence.
+Contact us today to see if you have a viable claim for hospital-related negligence.

 Why Choose Patient Claim Line for your Hospital Negligence Claim?